SaaS Management Best Practices To Follow in 2024

 Share via:

 Have you ever felt overwhelmed by the sheer volume of SaaS apps that your business utilizes?
-Do you find it challenging to maintain visibility and control over your SaaS landscape?
+Do you find it challenging to maintain visibility and control over your SaaS stack?

 What is SaaS management?

-It is a business process that enables organizations to track and manage a business's IT portfolio, including onboarding, offboarding, renewals, and purchases.
+SaaS management is a business process that enables organizations to track and manage a business's IT portfolio.
+Through this process, organizations track and oversee their SaaS stack, which involves onboarding, offboarding, renewals, and purchases.
+This process ensures organizations optimize SaaS apps' usage, security, performance, and costs.

-SaaS management is now an essential process for professionals in IT, finance, and procurement, as it helps them optimize the use of SaaS and comply with procurement regulations and guidelines.
+SaaS management is now essential for IT, finance, and procurement professionals, as it helps them optimize SaaS use and comply with procurement regulations and guidelines.

 Do businesses need SaaS management?